Netflix Inc. (NFLX) Shares Down Despite Recent Market Volatility

-Netflix Inc. (NASDAQ: NFLX)’s stock price has decreased by -3.01 compared to its previous closing price of 347.96. but the company has seen a -5.88% decline in its stock price over the last five trading sessions.
-MarketWatch.com reported on 02/14/23 that Super Bowl EV ads drove consumers to search electric cars online, but good luck actually finding one
+Netflix Inc. (NASDAQ: NFLX)’s stock price has decreased by -2.01 compared to its previous closing price of 323.65.
+However, the company has seen a -9.57% decrease in its stock price over the last five trading sessions.
+MarketWatch.com reported on 02/23/23 that Netflix drops prices in over 30 countries amid password-sharing crackdown: report

-The price-to-earnings ratio for Netflix Inc. (NASDAQ: NFLX) is 36.93x, which is above its average ratio.
-Moreover, the 36-month beta value for NFLX is 1.25.
+The price-to-earnings ratio for Netflix Inc. (NASDAQ: NFLX) is above average at 34.71x, while the 36-month beta value is 1.26.Analysts have differing opinions on the stock, with 18 analysts rating it as a “buy,” 4 as “overweight,” 19 as “hold,” and 3 as “sell.”

 Will You Miss Out On This Growth Stock Boom?